 Mindvalley University brings people together who are passionate about their growth and about pushing humanity forward for a whole month to bond, transform, and co-create together.

-We bring in some of the top names in personal transformation on the planet to host immersive workshops and mastermind groups to all ages.
+We bring in some of the top names in personal transformation on the planet to host immersive workshops and mastermind groups for all ages.
 If you’d like to get in on some of the magic that happens there, make sure you follow Mindvalley’s official Facebook page where we share live streaming of the best talks from the stage.

 3. You Can Always Live The Life Of Your Dreams